matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

 This doesn't give us historical data, however, and requiring a WebRTC stack is prohibitively complicated for simple clients (e.g. basic IOT devices reporting spatial telemetry).

+We could include velocity data as well as displacement data here(especially as the W3C geolocation API provides it); this has been left for a future MSC in the interests of avoiding scope creep.

 ## Security considerations